Ebrwa/data-structures-week-implementation/README.md

 This project contains the implementation of fundamental data structures in C++ as part of Week 1 practice.

-It includes all required structures for both Day 1 and Day 2 tasks, each implemented in its own `.cpp` file and tested using a `main()` function.
+It includes all required structures for Day 1, Day 2, and Day 3 tasks, each implemented in its own `.cpp` file and tested using a `main()` function.

 ---